IE-Blockchain-Team/python_blockchain_app/README.md

 One instance of our blockchain node is now up and running at port 8000.

-Run the application on a different terminal session,
+Run the application on a different terminal session

 ```sh
 $ python run_app.py